todo.vu support

 The only billing status that is used manually is the ‘Non-billable’ status.

 Keeping track of non-billable time in todo.vu is useful for internal reporting purposes.
+Non-billable time is kept per client (or as in-house) on the Billing dashboard under each client/in-house profile on the left of the dashboard.

 Users can mark time as non-billable in a variety of ways:

-Via a client profile on the Billing Dashboard
+• Via a client profile on the Billing dashboard

 You’ll be taken to the Billing Report editor which is by default populated with Unbilled time data for that client.
 Simply select the time entires that are non billable, then select ‘Non-billable’ from the pop-up bar that appears at the bottom of the dashboard.